artyom250/sales-project/README.md

 # Installation

-Clone this repo in your folder by typing this comand (make sure you've already installed [Node](https://nodejs.org/en) and [Git](https://git-scm.com/) on your machine):
+Clone this repo in your folder by typing this comand to check out the project (make sure you've already installed [Node](https://nodejs.org/en) and [Git](https://git-scm.com/) on your machine earlier):